pmoorman/growthcasts/collections/_course/module1.md

 - Deploy a Strategic User Acquisition Plan: > Struggling to acquire users quickly and effectively?
 Learn the basic 6-step framework to unlock virtually unlimited growth opportunities...
 - Acquire More Traffic, Efficiently: >
-    Most startups fail not because they don’t have a strong product.... but because nobody knows they exist.
-That’s why “getting eyeballs” matters (a lot).
+    Most startups fail not because they don’t have a strong product.. but because nobody knows they exist.
+That’s why “attention” matters (a lot).
 - Scale Up & Growth: >
-    Once you’ve identified your proper channel and engine (outbound, inbound or product-based), we need to think about managing growth <i>as you scale.</i>
+    Once you’ve identified your proper channel and engine (outbound, inbound or product-based), we need to start managing growth <i>as you scale.</i>

 core:
 - Core Content: 7 videos, 56 min